storm64/BangleApps/apps/sleeplog/README.md

     (0 = unknown, 1 = no consecutive sleep, 2 = consecutive sleep)
 - prevStatus: if changed the value of the previous status (0-4) else undefined,
 - prevConsecutive: if changed the value of the previous status (0-2) else undefined

+If you want to use other variables or functions from the trigger object inside the trigger fn function, you will find them inside the __thisTriggerEntry__ object, as the this keyword is not working in this scenario.

 ---